EricZinda/Perplexity/docs/pxHowTo/pxHowTo50EventPredications.md

 I don't understand the way you are using 'very' with 'large'
 ~~~

-This is because Perplexity is designed to make sure it understands *every* word in a sentence so that users gain confidence that they truly are understood and that the system isn't just doing "keyword picking".
+This is because Perplexity is designed to make sure it understands *every* word in a sentence so that users gain confidence that they are truly understood and that the system isn't just doing "keyword picking".
 One way it does this is by ensuring that any information added to an event is actually consumed by another predication in the phrase.
 If not, it replies with that error.

-Since we have implemented "very" with "large", the fix is simple: we just need to add information to the `@Predication` declaration, like this:
+Since we have implemented "very" with "large", the fix is simple: we just need to add information to the `@Predication()` declaration, like this:

 ~~~
 @Predication(vocabulary,